Maathis/Maathis/README.md

-I'm currently a student in technical degree in computer science somewhere in **France**.
+I'm a student in advanced technician's certificate in computer science somewhere in **France**.